 Finding spanning subgraphs in edge-colored graphs with certain constraints has also been widely and well studied.
 An edge-coloring $c$ of a graph is \emph{(globally) $k$-bounded} if every color appears at most $k$ times in the coloring, while $c$ is \emph{locally $k$-bounded} if every color appears at most $k$ times at any given vertex (so $c$ is a proper edge-coloring when $k=1$).
 A fundamental line of research is to find \emph{rainbow subgraphs} (all edges have distinct colors) in $g$-bounded edge-colorings of graphs and \emph{properly colored subgraphs} (any adjacent edges receive different colors) in locally $\ell$-bounded edge-colorings of graphs.
-For perfect matchings, Erd\H{o}s and Spencer \cite{ES} proved that any $(n-1)/16$-bounded edge-coloring of $K_{n,n}$ admits a rainbow perfect matching.
-Recently, Coulson and Perarnau \cite{CP} considered the sparse version and obtained that there exist $\mu>0$ and $n_0\in \mathbb{N}$ such that if $n\ge n_0$ and $G$ is a Dirac bipartite graph on $2n$ vertices, then any $\mu n$-bounded edge-coloring of $G$ contains a rainbow perfect matching.
+For perfect matchings, Erd\H{o}s and Spencer \cite{ES} proved that any $\frac{n-1}{16}$-bounded edge-coloring of $K_{n,n}$ admits a rainbow perfect matching.
+Recently, Coulson and Perarnau \cite{CP} considered the sparse version and obtained that there exist $\mu>0$ and $n_0\in \mathbb{N}$ such that if $n\ge n_0$ and $G$ is a \emph{Dirac bipartite graph} on $2n$ vertices, which is a balanced bipartite graph with minimum degree at least a quarter of its order, then any $\mu n$-bounded edge-coloring of $G$ contains a rainbow perfect matching.
 For Hamilton cycles, a conjecture of Bollob\'as and Erd\H{o}s \cite{BE} states that every locally $\left(\lfloor\frac{n}{2}\rfloor-1\right)$-bounded edge-colored $K_n$ contains a properly colored Hamilton cycle.
 There is a series of partial results toward this conjecture (see e.g. \cite{AG,CD,Shearer}).
-In \cite{Lo}, Lo proved that the conjecture of Bollob\'as and Erd\H{o}s is true asymptotically.
-For sparse version, Coulson and Perarnau \cite{CP1} derived that there exist $\mu>0$ and $n_0\in \mathbb{N}$ such that if $n\ge n_0$ and $G$ is a Dirac graph on $n$ vertices, then any $\mu n$-bounded edge-coloring of $G$ contains a rainbow Hamilton cycle.
+In \cite{Lo}, Lo proved that the Bollob\'as--Erd\H{o}s conjecture is true asymptotically.
+For sparse version, Coulson and Perarnau \cite{CP1} derived that there exist $\mu>0$ and $n_0\in \mathbb{N}$ such that if $n\ge n_0$ and $G$ is a \emph{Dirac graph} on $n$ vertices, which is a graph with minimum degree at least half of its order, then any $\mu n$-bounded edge-coloring of $G$ contains a rainbow Hamilton cycle.
 For $H$-factors, Coulson, Keevash, Perarnau and Yepremyan \cite{CKPY} showed that there is a constant $\mu$ such that any $\mu n$-bounded edge-coloring of $G$ with $\delta(G)\ge (1-\frac{1}{\chi^*(H)}+o(1))n$ contains a rainbow $H$-factor.